adarvin14/music-reviewer-client/README.md

 Before starting your server on the backend: run rails db:migrate

-then run: rails s in the terminal to connect the application to the backend
+then run: rails s in the terminal to connect the application to the backend:

 https://github.com/adarvin14/music-reviewer-api